The Real Effects of Trend-Seeking and Extrapolation: Evidence from M&As

 59 Pages Posted: 6 Jul 2017 Last revised: 22 Jun 2021

-We study earnings surprises by firms in a takeover target’s 1-digit SIC released hours before M&A announcements.
+We study earnings surprises disclosed hours before M&A announcements in which both merging firms operate in the same 1-digit SIC as the earnings-releasing firms.
 These surprises correlate with the acquirers’ M&A announcement return.
-Consistent with the effect of behavioral biases, one week after the M&A announcement, acquirers’ response to the earnings surprises disappears.
-While the acquirers’ stock misvaluation is transitory, other effects to the M&A process are permanent.
+Consistent with behavioral theory, one week after the M&A announcement, acquirers’ response to the earnings surprises disappears.
+While acquirers’ stock misvaluation is transitory, other effects to the M&A process are permanent.
 Larger earnings surprises are related to increases in bid competition, in takeover premiums, and in withdrawn M&As.
-These results, which withstand numerous robustness tests, indicate that behavioral biases, characterized by trend-seeking and extrapolation, generate material distortions in some M&A transactions.
+These results indicate that behavioral biases, characterized by trend-seeking and extrapolation, generate material distortions in some M&A transactions.

 Keywords: Mergers and acquisitions; Earnings surprises; Trend-seeking; Extrapolation